chuacw/JSONRPC_Framework/README.md

 What if you want to handle custom data types on the server?

 You can design a custom record data type, and then register it using RegisterRecordHandler, without altering any part of the framework.

+Examples
+---

+There are sample clients and servers in the examples directory.

 Bugs / Feature Requests
 ---